 Dr. Juan Sánchez Muñoz

 Dr. Muñoz's scholarship has appeared in academic journals, books, encyclopedias, and at national conferences.
-He is the author of over 96 book chapters, academic articles, and referred conference presentations.
+He is the author of more than 96 book chapters, academic articles, refereed and invited conference presentations.
 In 2010, Dr. Muñoz was among the contributing editors of the seminal compilation, Handbook of Latinos and Education, Routledge.
 The Handbook received the coveted American Association of Educational Studies' prestigious Critic's Choice Book Award.
 His recent text, Perspectives in Interdisciplinary and Integrative Studies, explores disciplinary responses and emerging academic offerings that foster interdisciplinary learning.

 Dr. Muñoz is married to Dr. Zenaida Aguirre- Muñoz, associate professor at the University of Houston’s College of Education.
 They have three sons Joaquin Diego Muñoz, Cruz Santos Muñoz, and Juan Amado Muñoz.